-To apply a new configuration and store settings into the non-volatile memory, click button.
-To discard changes, click button.
+To apply a new configuration and store settings into the flash memory, click discard changes, click button.

-2.6 Advanced Settings
+2.6 Advanced settings

 To proceed to the advanced settings mode, click 'more' link in any tile or select 'Preferences' item on the left panel.